rbento/javafx-starter/README.md

 # java-desktop-app-starter

-A starter template for JavaFX projects.
+A template for desktop applications with JavaFX.

 ### Dependencies
 ---